ArkadiuszKubiak/POC_AOSP/README.md

 #### AIDL Versioning and API Freezing

-AIDL versioning is managed using the `aidl_api` folder, which contains frozen snapshots of your AIDL interface.
-This ensures backward compatibility and stability for clients using your HAL.
+AIDL versioning is managed using the `aidl_api` folder, which contains frozen snapshots of your AIDL interface to ensure backward compatibility and stability.

 - **Path:** `vendor/brcm/interfaces/helloworld/aidl/aidl_api/vendor.brcm.helloworld/current/`
 - **Description:** Contains the current frozen version of the AIDL interface.
 These files are immutable and should not be edited manually.

 **How to generate and freeze the AIDL API:**
-1. Make your changes to the AIDL file (e.g., `IHelloWorld.aidl`).
+1. Create or modify the AIDL file (e.g., `IHelloWorld.aidl`) as needed.
-2. Run the following command in your AOSP build environment to generate the API:
+2. Run the following command in your AOSP build environment to generate or update the API:
    ```sh
    m vendor.brcm.helloworld-update-api
    ```
-   This will generate or update the API files in the `aidl_api` directory.
+   This will create or update the API files in the `aidl_api` directory.
 3. After generating the API, freeze it to prevent further changes:
    ```sh
    m vendor.brcm.helloworld-freeze-api